ShupeiLi/shupeili.github.io/_posts/2023-01-01-review-text-mining.md

 **Distant supervision**
 - If labelled data is limited.
 - Use the knowledge base to identify relations in the text and discover relations that are not yet in the knowledge base.
-- Start with a large, manually created knowledge base.
+- Automatic labelling.
+Start with a large, manually created knowledge base.
 Find occurrences of pairs of related entities from the database in sentences.
 Train a supervised relation extraction classifier on the found entities and their context.
 Apply the classifier to sentences with yet unconnected other entities in order to find new relations.

 ### Summarization
+**Extract**: A summary composed completely of material from the source.\
+**Abstract**: A summary that contains material not originally in the source, but shorter paraphrases.

+Baseline summarization system: Take the first three sentences from the document.

+**Challenges**:
+- Factual consistency for abstractive summarization: Contain non-faithful content $$\rightarrow$$ human judgement.
+- Task subjectivity / ambiguity: Constrained summary vs. unconstrained summary.
+- Training data bias: Most used benchmark sets for training and evaluation summarization models are based on news data.
+    - In newspaper articles, the most important information is in the first paragraph.
+That is why Lead-3 is such a strong baseline.
+However, this characteristic does not always apply to other domains.
+- Evaluation.
+    - Compare to reference summaries: Compute overlap with human reference summary (refer to ROUGE metrics).
+    - Ask human judges.
+        - Criteria to rate a summary: Relevance / importance, consistency, fluency (quality of individual sentences), coherence (collective quality of all sentences).
+        - Ask multiple judges per summary.
+    - Challenges: ROUGE often has weak correlation with human judgements.
+But human judgements for relevance and fluency are strongly correlated to each other.

+#### Extractive Summarization
+Select the most important nuggets (sentences).
+A classification or ranking task.

+**Methods**:
+- Unsupervised methods:
+    - Centrality-based: Measure the cosine similarity between each sentence and the document.
+And select sentences with the highest similarity (the most representative sentences).
+    - Graph-based.
+- Supervised methods:
+    - Feature-based: Feature engineering + classifier.
+    - Embeddings based.

+**Pros**:
+- Feasible / easy to implement.
+- Reliable (literal re-use of text).

+**Cons**:
+- Limited in terms of fluency.
+- Fixes required after sentence selection.
+    - Problems with sentence selection: Selecting sentences that contain unresolved references to sentences not included in the summary or not explicitly included in the original document.
+    - Improvements: Sentence ordering / revision / fusion / compression.

+#### Abstractive Summarization
+Need sequence-to-sequence (text-to-text-transformation or translation) models.
+Training data is pairs of longer and shorter texts.
+Learn a mapping between an input sequence and an output sequence.

+**Methods**:
+- Sequence-to-sequence models.
+- Encoder-decoder architectures.

+**Pros**:
+- More fluent / natural result.

+**Cons**:
+- A lot of training data needed.
+- Risk of untrue content.

 ### Evaluation
 - Evaluation of complete application (extrinsic evaluation): Human.
+Effectiveness in context.
 - Evaluation of the components (intrinsic evaluation): Need ground truth labels.
 Existing labels or human-assigned labels.

+Train-test split or cross validation to prevent overfitting.

 #### Metrics
 $$A$$ is the set of labels assigned by algorithms, while $$T$$ is the set of true labels.